5 Interpretations of Terroir

 We farm about 10 hectares (25 acres) of vineyards, in La Morra and Vicoforte

-The old vines of Rocche dell’Annunziata and Torriglione, which surround the winery, are the original holdings of the Oberto family since generations.
-In 2007 we purchased 5 ha circa in the vineyard Berri and from 2012 to 2017 we had been renting 1 ha of old vines within Capalot cru in La Morra.
-Since 2018, thanks to our friend Massimo Martinelli, we have been able to cultivate 3 ha of Dolcetto and Nebbiolo in the vineyard Bricco Mollea in Vicoforte, at the feet of the Maritime Alps.
+The old vines of Rocche dell’Annunziata and Torriglione, which surround the winery, are the original holdings of the Oberto family for many generations.
+In 2007 we purchased 4,75 hectares (11,75 acres) in the Berri vineyard and from 2012 until 2017 we rented 1,2 hectare (2.97 acres) of old vines within the Capalot cru in La Morra.
+Beginning in 2018, thanks to our friend Massimo Martinelli, we have cultivated 3 hectares (7.41 acres) of Dolcetto and Nebbiolo in the Bricco Mollea vineyard in Vicoforte, at the foot of the Maritime Alps.

-Berri: 5 hectares (12.5 acres) owned in the extreme west of the Barolo region, close to the Tanaro river.
+Berri: 5 hectares (12.36 acres) located within the extreme western edge of the Barolo region, close to the Tanaro river.

-Bricco Mollea in Vicoforte: 3 ha of Dolcetto vines in the southern part of Langhe district.
-South exposure at 600 mt asl, facing the Maritime Alps.
+Bricco Mollea in Vicoforte: 3 hectares (7.41 acres) of Dolcetto vines in the southern part of the Langhe district.
+South exposure at 600 meters (1,968 feet) above sea level, facing the Maritime Alps.